The Hardcore Holidayoff

 Order doesn’t even glance back, she just heads into the next room, shrouded in a suspicious, almost malicious darkness.

 Harmony and Bloise pause for a moment, and then she looks over to him.
 “Sorry about that.
-I guess I was being too forward.”
+I guess I was being too forward,” she apologizes with a more respectful look to her.

 “Yeah, you were,” he agrees with a smile.